 You’ll have to run the troubleshooter with any app you have compatibility problems with.

 How to Run the App in Compatibility Mode?

 Alternatively, you can access the properties of the app to change its compatibility mode settings.
 You can force an app to use compatibility mode settings from an earlier version of Windows, helpful if you know the app is running well in, say, Windows 7 or Windows XP.
 Compatibility mode can also change the display and color settings for the app.

-4. Tap on the Apply then an OK button.
+Step 4.
+Click on the Apply and then OK button.

 Now in compatibility mode, your specific software should run.